AIS-data/WPE_fishing_fleet/README.md

 </p>

 ## Overview of technology
-One of the motivations in the implementation of use-case for fishing fleets was the full use of Big Data methods and technologies, therefore optimal solutions were selected for individual sub-processes (programming languages, libraries, tools, see diagram above).
+One of the motivations in the implementation of use-case for behaviour of the fishing fleet was the full use of Big Data methods and technologies, therefore optimal solutions were selected for individual sub-processes (programming languages, libraries, tools, see diagram above).

 For the sub-processes of filtering, cleaning and processing data (responsible for generating statistics and preparing data structures for analyzes), we have developed algorithms in **Scala** (processed by **Apache Spark / Hadoop distributed environment**).